 An undercut hairstyle can still boast a fair level of versatility.
 For this look, keep a longer amount of hair up top.
-Work it into a ponytail or braid when you’re feeling creative, and add in some wash out color in bold, bright hues.
+Work it into a crown braid when you’re feeling creative, and add in some wash out color in bold, bright hues.

 Looking for a cool hairstyle that shows off your creative side?
-Look no further than this natural coif enhanced with a simple but so flattering undercut.
+Look no further than this tapered cut enhanced with a simple but so flattering undercut.
 You may brighten up this beautiful style with a cuff earring, and you’ll be sporting truly unique hair in no time at all.

-Many undercut hairstyles are inspired by something based in fantasy, like this nape undercut that features etched designs and a bold aqua hue.
+Many undercut hairstyles are inspired by something based in fantasy, like this nape undercut that features etched designs and a bold aqua hue buns.
 This style takes its cue from anime or perhaps a comic con cutie, and it’s simple and fun to maintain.

 There are many controversial opinions about women’s undercut styles.
 Someone considers them too extravagant and non-feminine.
 But we have seen enough worthy examples above which never diminish your feminine appeal, but, on the contrary, make you brighter as a woman.
 Go for what you feel is right and don’t let other people’s opinions influence your choice, especially when it comes to self-expression and other important things.